Vincenzo Riccati

-Vincenzo Riccati (Castelfranco Veneto, 11 January 1707 – Treviso, 17 January 1775) was a Venetian mathematician and physicist.
+Vincenzo Riccati (Castelfranco Veneto, 11 January 1707 – Treviso, 17 January 1775) was a Venetian Catholic priest, mathematician, and physicist.
+He is credited with introducing hyperbolic functions.

 Life

-Vincenzo Riccati was the brother of Giordano Riccati, and the second son of Jacopo Riccati.
+Vincenzo Riccati was born in 1707 in Castelfranco Veneto, a small town about 30 km north of Padua.
+He was the brother of Giordano Riccati, and the second son of Jacopo Riccati.
+He began his studies at the College of St. Francis Xavier in Bologna, under the guidance of Luigi Marchenti, a pupil of the French mathematician Pierre Varignon.
 He entered the Society of Jesus on December 20, 1726.
 He taught belles lettres in the colleges of the Order in Piacenza (1728), Padua (1729), and Parma (1734).
 He then went to Rome to study theology.
-In 1739 he was assigned to the Collegio di San Francesco Saverio of Bologna, where he taught mathematics for thirty years.
+In 1739 he was assigned to the College of St. Francis Xavier of Bologna, where he taught mathematics for thirty years, succeeding his former teacher Luigi Marchenti.
 He was among the first members of the Italian National Academy of Sciences.
+In 1760 he was elected Honorary Fellow of the Russian Academy of Sciences.